 The Penang Peranakan Mansion introduces tourists to the culture and heritage of the Peranakans in Penang.
 Visiting this mansion is a good opportunity to learn about the lifestyle of the Peranakans during the colonial period in Southeast Asia.
 This historical spot is impressive with unique interiors and furniture that allows you to catch a glimpse of the past.
 Visit the website for more information here.

 Also Read: Word Of Mouth - Penang Locals Tips

 Entopia Butterfly Farm is a natural learning center that would totally fit into your itinerary with your family, as you will be get to explore and learn about butterflies and their habitat.
 Everyone can enjoy a visit to this farm which is divided into two main areas, The Natureland and The Cocoon.
 The Natureland is the largest butterfly park in Malaysia, with 15,000 free-flying butterflies at any time while The Cocoon is a center of exploration for visitors to get involved in enjoyable learning activities.
 Don't miss out the chance to visit the Entopia Butterfly Farm with your family and friends!

 Another most visited destination in Penang is Batu Ferringhi Beach.
 This beach provides a serene and relaxing atmosphere.
-You can walk along the white sand beaches which stretches along the coast and the incredibly blue seawater.
+You can walk along the white sand beaches which stretch along the coast and the incredibly blue seawater.
 There are many other activities that you could experience at this beach too!
-You can try some of their water sport activities like banana boat, parasailing, jet ski and many more.
+You can try some of their water sports activities like banana boating, parasailing, jet ski,ing and many more.
 Or simply take a dip into the clean seawater with your loved ones!